 - Motion detection – The vast majority of contemporary models on the market include this feature, which is used in conjunction with programmable settings so that if motion is not detected for a pre-determined amount of time, the HVAC will stay off to avoid wasting energy.
 In versions like the Ecobee3 that come equipped with separate sensors, motion detection allows the system to make heating and cooling decisions based upon which rooms are occupied.

 Whether your goal is a home that is completely interconnected in all aspects, or to simply not come back to a cold house – without running the heat all day in your absence – there is a broad range of smart thermostats to meet every need.

 What About Installation?

-ServiceLive Direct, a DBA of Sears, Roebuck and Company, can facilitate installation of all of your smart home devices, utilizing a network of more than 34,000 independent service providers across the United States.
+ServiceLive, a wholly owned subsidiary of Sears Holdings, can facilitate installation of all of your smart home devices, utilizing a network of thousands of independent service providers across the United States.
 These skilled professionals are experienced in a wide variety of home improvements and upgrades and will get your system online and running seamlessly with zero hassle.

 As for your equipment, you are welcome to purchase your smart home devices from the wide variety of retailers who carry these products, or you can browse our selection at the Sears Connected Solutions Store.
 Contact us today to get started on your connected life.